dhanifudin/cloud3h/attendances/01/TI3H-04-Ariono Septian Jaya.md

 sustainable.
 Security and compliance monitoring: This begins with understanding all regulatory compliance standards applicable to your industry and setting up active monitoring of all connected systems and cloud-based services to maintain visibility of all data exchanges between public, private, and hybrid cloud environments.

+## Advantages of using Cloud Computing :
+a.Reducing the cost of purchasing hardware, with cloud computing, the need for hardware can be reduced b.Performance can be increased as needed, the flexibility of cloud computing, one of which specifications can be increased more easily c.The software used is mostly open-source and has been used on various platforms d.Easy and fast software upgrade e.Virtually unlimited storage capacity f.Data reliability, namely minimizing data loss, because there are many systems that back up data g.It's easy to work with more than one individual h.Access to cloud computing is very easy and can be done through any platform that supports it.

+## Disadvantage of using Cloud Computing :
+a.Does not work well when network speed is low b.Available features may be limited c.Requires an internet connection that is always connected